linkmalloc/proudbisayabai.ph/_posts/2021-04-26-tinubdan-falls.md

 ![](https://res.cloudinary.com/pbb1/image/upload/v1619401044/tinubdan_falls/okwixwz4sccsgqgncfve.jpg)

-It is known that there are a lot of visitors that come here during weekends, so it is best to experience it during weekdays.
+It is known that there are a lot of visitors that come here during weekends, so it is best to experience Tinubdan Falls during weekdays.

 ****
 ##### HOW TO GET THERE